krivard/codalab-worksheets-wiki/Dev:-Deploying-CodaLab.md

 For subsequent deployments, use the following:
     `fab config:dev supervisor_stop build push_build deploy_web supervisor nginx_restart`

 You can use the **teardown** command to remove a deployment.
-This is a handy way to reset things if you experience issues, but teardown cannot be undone so use caution:
+This is a handy way to reset things if you experience issues, but use caution since teardown cannot be undone:
     `fab config:dev teardown:all`

 ## Test your deployment

+## Tips and tricks
+Due to the complexity of the deployment process, things might not always go in accordance with plans.
+This section outlines some useful tips and scripts that you can use to troubleshoot your deployment.

+### Check your certificate
+If you are receiving errors during the initial parts of the provisioning process, it could be due to an issue with your certificate.
+Use this Python script to verify whether your certificate is valid.
+This script will only work if you have a valid certificate.

+    ```
+    import sys
+    import os, os.path
+    from azure import *
+    from azure.servicemanagement import *

+    SUBSCRIPTION_ID = "[AZURE_SUBSCRIPTION_ID]"

+    sms = ServiceManagementService(SUBSCRIPTION_ID, "CURRENT_USER\\my\\[AZURE_CERT_NAME]")
+    print sms.list_locations()
+    results = sms.list_locations()
+    for location in results:
+        print location.name
+    ```

+### List available OS images
+From time to time the OS images available on Azure will change.
+If, while in the provisioning stage, you receive an error stating that an OS image cannot be located, you may need to check for a new one.
+This Python script outputs a list of all Ubuntu OS images.

+    ```
+    from azure import *
+    from azure.servicemanagement import *

+    subscription_id = "[AZURE_SUBSCRIPTION_ID]"
+    certificate_path = "CURRENT_USER\\my\\[AZURE_CERT_NAME]"

+    sms = ServiceManagementService(subscription_id, certificate_path)

+    #result = sms.list_operating_systems()
+    result = sms.list_os_images()

+    for os in result:
+        if "Ubuntu" in os.name:
+            print("Name: " + os.name)
+    ```